levxn/Basic_Webpage_template/README.md

 # Basic_Webpage_template
-A simple frontend developed landing webpage using HTMl and CSS
+A simple frontend developed landing webpage using HTML and CSS